When my seven-week-old twin boys lay in hospital with meningitis, I depended on many things.

 Then she took out her Bible and a devotional, and she would read the entry for the day.
 My grandfather would listen, swinging his foot and nodding his head.
 My mind would wander, but I would watch and learn.

 Then they would pray out loud.
 Sometimes they would pray for me, even as I sat there.
 Always, they would pray for a family member.
 Next, they would remember those who served overseas.
 My grandmother would open a booklet, Echos of Service, and she would pray for a missionary, some stranger I had never heard of in a faraway land I probably would never visit.

 Faithfulness in praying for others is ingrained in my mind.
 Faithfulness in praying for others should be well established in our lives.

-With the New Year still fresh, who are you going to pray for this year?
+So, who do you need to pray for?
 Make a list—one or two persons for each day of the month.
 Put it somewhere you won’t forget; where you will see it every day.
 Pray in your bathroom when you get ready in the morning, or by the kitchen sink.
 And pray faithfully.

-Heavenly Father, at the beginning of this New Year I want to be responsible for bringing my family and friends before you.
+Heavenly Father, I bring my family and friends before you.
 Just as people brought children to Jesus, I bring _____________ to you for your blessing.
 Just as friends and family brought those who were sick to Jesus, I bring __________________ to you for your healing.
-Just as people were excited about meeting Jesus and told others about him, help me to share the good news about Christ with ________________.
+And just as people were excited about meeting Jesus and told others about him, help me to share the good news about Christ with ________________.
 Amen.